colenliu/wealthscope-challenge/README.md

 A technical challenge from WealthScope.

 ### HOW TO RUN:
-1. In the project root directory, input the following command on a terminal to install necessary packges:
+1. In the project root directory, input the following command on a terminal to install necessary packages:
 ```
 npm install
 ```